Fair does not always mean equal

 Related Links:

-For example, recently, the sixth graders at the school that I teach at went roller skating at the same roller skating rink that I use to go to as a child as an end of the year class field trip.
-All four of the sixth graders in my class attended and I accompanied them for additional adult support.
-It is easy to assume that people in the disability community are not able to roller skate due to their common difficulty with gross motor skills; however, one of my students mentioned that they go to this same roller-skating rink every weekend and my other students did extremely well including the student who I was a Personal Care Assistant (PCA) for this school year.
-Before assuming that this student was unable to roller skate, I encouraged their strong interest in putting on the roller skates.
-The rink also had skate mates, which basically works similarly as a walker while roller skating.
-About half of the students of all abilities in the whole sixth grade who attended were using the skate mates while some sixth graders were skating free handed or holding onto their peers.
-I showed them the skate mates, explained that plenty of their peers were using them, and politely asked them if they wanted to one.
-When my student said, "No thanks," I first went along with this and gave them a chance to skate without it because who knows that maybe they would be able to skate free handed like some of the other sixth graders since they are very athletic and human too?
-My student fell bottom first twice and got right back up both times.
-This was when I kindly explained to my student, "It would probably be more accessible if you used the skate mate while roller skating for your own safety."
-My student was very receptive to this and independently skated away with the skate mate with a big smile on the carpeted surface and onto the rink.
-Even though he fell on the rink again even with the skate mate, he stood right back up each time with someone helping him up with his usual big smile.
-Some of the general education teachers were so kind enough to help him back up when he needed it as well.
-I gave him the chance to independently skate again once he started using a skate mate wondering that maybe he would be able to do so with this type of physical support to hold onto because plenty of other students in and outside of the disability community in this sixth-grade class were doing so with skate mates.
-I also did not have the motor skills to independently roller skater when I was in the sixth grade and often needed to hold onto someone.
-I actually really wish that skate mates were accessible to people of all abilities and at all when I was his age.
-I enjoyed roller skating while holding onto someone because it gave me the opportunity to still participate and often grew friendships and family and teacher-student relationships because of the closeness and connection; however, I believe that a skate mate would have also given me the opportunity to more freedom and independence to skate on my own the same way plenty of my other peers had.
-It has been fifteen years since I last roller skated.
-So, I honestly do not remember how to do so.
-I quickly found out that this roller-skating rink allows teachers not wearing roller skates to go on the rink to provide needed support to participating students.
-So, without wearing roller skates, I went on the rink with my student and held onto both back sides of the skate mate while moving behind him and he held onto both front sides of the skate mate.
-No matter how many times he fell on the rink, he bravely and joyfully stood right back up each time with someone helping him up and verbally expressed, "I'm fine" to everyone who checked in and that he was having "fun."
-So, the moral of this story is avoid underestimating people in the disability community and take positive risks.
-Try to give people chances to show their potential before immediately jumping to conclusions about what their limits and needs may be and consider necessary potential accommodations and adaptations for the purpose of inclusion and accessibility.
+For example, recently, the sixth graders at the school that I teach at attended an end of school year grade level field trip to a roller-skating rink.
+I used to go to the same roller-skating rink when I was a child as well.
+I accompanied all four of the sixth graders in my class attended for additional adult support.
+It is easy to assume that people in the disability community are unable to roller skate due to their common difficulties with gross motor skills; however, one of my students mentioned that they go to this same roller-skating rink every weekend. furthermore, my other students did extremely well including the student who I was a Personal Care Assistant (PCA) for this school year.
+Before assuming that Hakeem was unable to roller skate, I encouraged his strong interest in putting on the roller skates.
+The rink also had skate mates, which basically work similarly to a walker while roller skating.
+About half of the students of all abilities in the whole sixth grade who attended were using the skate mates while some others were skating free handed or holding peers' hands.
+I showed Hakeem the skate mates and explained that plenty of his peers were using them.
+I politely asked Hakeem if he wanted to use one.
+Hakeem said, "No thanks."
+So, I first respected Hakeem's wishes and gave him a chance to skate without it.
+This was because who knew that maybe Hakeem would be able to skate free handed like some other sixth graders?
+After all, Hakeem is very athletic and human too.
+In fact, my department's motto is "Presume competence."
+Hakeem fell bottom first twice and got right back up both times.
+This was when I kindly explained to Hakeem, "It would probably be more accessible if you used the skate mate while roller skating for your own safety."
+Hakeem was very receptive and independently skated away with the skate mate from the carpeted surface to the rink.
+Well, Hakeem fell on the rink again even with the skate mate; however, he stood right back up each time with someone helping him up.
+Hakeem had his usual big smile the whole time.
+Some of the general education teachers were so kind enough to help Hakeem up when he needed it as well.
+I gave Hakeem the chance to independently skate again once he started using a skate mate.
+I wondered if maybe Hakeem would be able to do so while holding onto this type of physical support.
+Plenty of other students in and outside of the disability community in his grade were doing so.

 Related Links: